Chromosome instability: Chromosome instability and metastasis

 Chromosomal instability has been identified as a genomic driver of metastasis.
 Chromosome segregation errors during mitosis lead to the formation of structures called micronuclei.
 These micronuclei, which reside outside of the main nucleus have defective envelopes and often rupture exposing their genomic DNA content to the cytoplasm.
 Exposure of double-stranded DNA to the cytosol activates anti-viral pathways, such as the cGAS-STING cytosolic DNA-sensing pathway.
 This pathway is normally involved in cellular immune defenses against viral infections.
 Tumor cells hijack chronic activation of innate immune pathways to spread to distant organs, suggesting that CIN drives metastasis through chronic inflammation stemming in a cancer cell-intrinsic manner.

 Diagnostic methods

 Chromosomal instability can be diagnosed using analytical techniques at the cellular level.
-Often used to diagnose CIN is cytogenetics flow cytometry, Comparative genomic hybridization and Polymerase Chain Reaction.
+Techniques commonly used to diagnose CIN include cytogenetics, flow cytometry, comparative genomic hybridization, and polymerase chain reaction.
 Karyotyping, and fluorescence in situ hybridization (FISH) are other techniques that can be used.
-In Comparative genomic hybridization, since the DNA is extracted from large cell populations it is likely that several gains and losses will be identified.
+In comparative genomic hybridization, DNA is extracted from large cell populations, making it likely that multiple chromosomal gains and losses will be identified.